SystemsBioinformatics/cbmpy-metadraft/README.md

 `git clone https://github.com/SystemsBioinformatics/cbmpy-metadraft.git`

-MetaDraft ships with a single model template, to install the current template set, based on the BiGG2 repository, activate the template submodule:
+MetaDraft ships with a single model template, to install the current template set, based on the BiGG2 repository, change into the MetaDraft directory and activate the template submodule:

+`cd cbmpy-metadraft`
 `git submodule update --init --remote -- modeldb/2018-1/`

-You have now downloaded the latest version of MetaDraft, next please install the required Python dependencies.
-How you do this will depend on whether you want to use Conda or PIP.
+You have now downloaded the latest version of MetaDraft, next please run the system test script `python systemtest.py` to check your installation and then proceed to install the required Python dependencies.
+How you do this will depend on whether you use Conda or PIP.

 ## Creating a custom Anaconda Python environment

 The following commands will create custom virtual environments with all the Python dependencies needed to run MetaDraft.
-Of course it is also possible to install the individual packages using "conda" or "pip" see the *requirements.txt* file for details of the required packages (see "pip" instructions below).
+It is also possible to install the individual packages using "conda" or "pip" see the *requirements.txt* file for details of the required packages (see "pip" instructions below).

+Adding the the core packages (minimal) to an existing CONDA environment:

+`conda install -c bgoli -c sbmlteam sip pyqt python-libsbml xlrd xlwt cbmpy biopython`

-### For a Python 2 (recommended)
+### New Python 2 CONDA environment (recommended)

 Ubuntu (Linux-64)